abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 comparisons and dwell in that which is truly beautiful.
 It is not really about me being anything or getting anything.
 It’s the beauty of being able to put it all aside.
-Dwell in that wish of loving-kindness, to be expansive, abundant, and immeasurable.
+Dwell in that wish of loving-kindness, to be abundant, exalted, and immeasurable.
 We can take this time to cultivate some of these qualities.